nicolay-r/attitudes-extraction-ds/README.md

 ![](https://img.shields.io/badge/Python-2.7-brightgreen.svg)
 ![](https://img.shields.io/badge/TensorFlow-1.4.1-yellowgreen.svg)

+> **UPD December 3rd, 2019:** `core` folder nowadays is an [AREkit](https://github.com/nicolay-r/AREkit) framework, and [ranlp-2019](https://github.com/nicolay-r/AREkit/tree/ranlp-2019) branch of the latter represents the same code included into this repository.

 This repository provides a source code of models and related experiments, conducted as a part of the following paper: